The Astroger Webpages

 Trajectories of three Newtonian particles numerically integrated using Mathcad Prime 1.0.

-My goal in the presentation was to show that, while Mathcad Prime 1.0 is not yet ready to take over the role of Mathcad 15, one can nevertheless use it right now to do some rather sophisticated nonlinear dynamical modeling.
+My goal in the presentation was to show that, while Mathcad Prime 1.0 was not yet ready to take over the role of Mathcad 15, one could nevertheless use it right then to do some rather sophisticated nonlinear dynamical modeling.

-To see what I mean, consider the figure above.
+To see what I meant, consider the figure above.
 It looks like black, red, and blue scribbles as might have been made by a child using colored pens or crayons.

 But in fact the figure is the result of integrating numerically the trajectories of three massive particles obeying the three highly-nonlinear, second-order, ordinary differential equations embodied in Newton's universal law of gravitation.